-Targeted Acoustic Startle Technology has an adjustable duty cycle and deterrence range that can be matched to the repsective application.
-In previous applications, the device was successful at deterring animals and reducing depredation when operating at a duty cycle of less than 1%.
+Targeted Acoustic Startle Technology (TAST) is a breakthrough that’s transforming how wild animals are kept away from human activity.
+How does it work?
+TAST has an adjustable duty cycle and deterrence range that can be matched to a specific species.
+It’s been successful at deterring animals and reducing depredation when operating at a duty cycle of less than 1%.
 The effect can be localized to less than 250m.
-The Targeted Acoustic Startle Technology system emits brief, isolated sound pulses at a duty cycle that can be more than one order of magnitude lower than many conventional acoustic deterrent systems.
+TAST emits brief, isolated sound pulses at a duty cycle that can be more than one order of magnitude lower than primitive acoustic

-For example, there is a severe and escalating level of ensonification of the Scottish West Coast, which includes multiple protected areas for marine mammals.
-Conventional ADD’s can exceed a 50% duty cycle and can be heard over 14km (~8.5mi) distant.
-Conventional ADDs can cause habitat exclusion in non-target species, risking hearing damage in target and non-target species if animals remain in the area for extended period of times.
+deterrent devices (ADDs).
+For example, there is a severe and escalating level of ensonification off the Scottish West Coast, which includes multiple protected areas for marine mammals.
+Conventional ADD’s can exceed a 50% duty cycle and can be heard over a 14km (~8.5mi) distance.
+They can cause habitat exclusion in non-target species.
+Both targeted and non-targeted species risk hearing damage if they remain in the area for extended period of times.

 Studies on captive animals have demonstrated that the likelihood of a flight response and the strength of the avoidance behavior increased with each successive exposure.
 In contrast, seals have been shown to habituate rapidly to conventional acoustic deterrent devices.